Artificial Intelligence and Human Rights

 Dr. Nikolaus Pöchhacker

-Senior Scientist, Technology Studies, University of Klagenfurt
+Post-Doc, Technology Studies, University of Graz

 Dr. Florian Sebastian Werni, BA